Respiratory burst

 Respiratory burst (or oxidative burst) is the rapid release of the reactive oxygen species (ROS), superoxide anion (O_{2}^{−}) and hydrogen peroxide (H_{2}O_{2}), from different cell types.

 This is usually utilised for mammalian immunological defence, but also plays a role in cell signalling.
-Respiratory burst is also implicated in the ovum of animals following fertilization.
+The respiratory burst is also implicated in the ovum of animals following fertilization.
 It may also occur in plant cells.

 Immunity

 Immune cells can be divided into myeloid cells and lymphoid cells.
 Myeloid cells, including macrophages and neutrophils, are especially implicated in the respiratory burst.
 They are phagocytic, and the respiratory burst is vital for the subsequent degradation of internalised bacteria or other pathogens.
 This is an important aspect of the innate immunity.

 Respiratory burst requires a 10 to 20 fold increase in oxygen consumption through NADPH oxidase (NOX2 in humans) activity.
 NADPH is the key substrate of NOX2, and bears reducing power.
 Glycogen breakdown is vital to produce NADPH.
 This occurs via the pentose phosphate pathway.

 The NOX2 enzyme is bound in the phagolysosome membrane.
 Post bacterial phagocytosis, it is activated, producing superoxide via its redox centre, which transfers electrons from cytosolic NADPH to O_{2} in the phagosome.